mshokrnezhad/iLunarLander/README.md

 ### Outcomes

-The average scores (total rewards accumulated) of the lunar lander over 3000 training steps:
+The average scores (total rewards accumulated) of the lunar lander over 1000 training steps are illustrated below.
+Personally, I expected better outcomes, but DDPG exhibits highly variable performance from run to run.
+This fluctuations may be due to the parameters, which could be tuned for specific applications.
+For the lunar lander, we may need different parameters.
+Additionally, I believe that better action selection strategies, such as epsilon-greedy, could significantly improve performance.

 <div align="center">
   <img src="DDPG/plots/DDPG_LunarLander-v2_0.0001_3000.png" alt="drawing" width="400"/>
 </div>

-The following .gif file demonstrates the performance of the lunar lander over 3000 training steps:
+The following .gif file demonstrates the performance of the lunar lander over 1000 training steps:

 <div align="center">
   <img src="DDPG/plots/DDPG_LunarLander-v2_0.0001_3000.gif" alt="drawing" width="400"/>
 </div>

----

-By following the above structure, the DDPG section integrates seamlessly with the existing content, providing a clear and concise explanation of the method, its components, and the algorithm.

 ## Getting Started